 Note: The surge protection must be provided at power source and/or network switch.
+This item will not be applicable to projects without CCTV system.

-• Tender specifications showing the surge arrestor requirement.
+Tender specifications showing the surge arrestor requirement.

-As-built schematic drawing showing the surge arrestor requirement.
+• As-built schematic drawing showing the surge arrestor requirement.